jkbehnam/MovieListKmp/README.md

-Here's an updated README note reflecting the additional details about the project:

----

 # 🎥 MovieListKmp 🌟
 Welcome to **MovieListKmp** – a **Compose Multiplatform** project built with **MVI architecture** and **Clean Architecture principles**.
 This app leverages **The Movie Database (TMDB) API** to bring movie enthusiasts a cross-platform experience like no other! 🚀